 5PROTECTING PERSONAL SPACE

 The pandemic is driving us to reevaluate our physical closeness to other members of society.
 When we return to normalcy, our anxiety about invisible contagions will persist, resulting in a new definition of personal space and a change in our comfort level with physical closeness.
 Physical spaces will be re-thought to allow for a type of always-on social distancing that will become the new norm.

 Measures to improve sanitation of physical environments will be embraced as our awareness of personal hygiene is reaching unprecedented levels.
 Our interactions with people, products, and spaces are all happening with a self-preservation mindset.
 Quick trips, hands-free browsing behaviors, and contact-free solutions across the consumer journey must all be addressed.

-of consumers feel brands should make some or significant change to their communication Interested?
-Connect with usSource: Creating Next: A Post COVID-19 Reality Survey, Big Red Rooster, April 2020
+of consumers feel brands should make some or significant change to their communication as a result of the pandemic Interested?
+Connect with usSource – A COVID-19 Pulse Survey, Big Red Rooster, September 2020

 An abrupt switch to virtual solutions for shopping, education, socializing, and healthcare is forcing an ongoing behavioral evolution that will persist into the future.
 Ecommerce growth will continue to dramatically outpace that of physical commerce, making understanding the unique role of the physical environment even more critical to brand ecosystems and success.
 Video conferences, live-streams, virtual clubs, and virtual beauty consultations will persist while telehealth and virtual visits become a healthcare expectation.